Who can apply?

 Where do Project Associates work?

-Project Associates are based in the offices of the government or, in the cases of projects with multiple stakeholders, a partner of the government.
+Project Associates are based in the offices of the government, foundation, or NGO partner or, in the cases of projects with multiple stakeholders, a partner of the government.

 What does a day in the life of a Project Associate look like?